00aka/Owen_BlueStampPortfolio/index.md

 - Resistors are 10k
 - Via CirkitDesigner
+- Redo schematic because of new changes to the breadboard

 <!-- Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->